syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Columns.md

 SfDataGrid allows two modes of resizing, which can be set using the 'SfDataGrid.ResizingMode' property.
 The available resizing modes are,

-* OnMoved - The resizing indicator is moved based on the touch point and the width of the column is changed as the resizing indicator moves.
+* OnMoved - The resizing indicator is moved based on the touch point and the width of the column is updated as the resizing indicator moves.
-* OnTouchUp - Only the resizing indicator is moved based on the touch point.
-The width of the column is updated only on a touch up operation.
+* OnTouchUp - The resizing indicator is moved based on the touch point but however the width of the column is updated only on a touch up operation.

-The default resizing mode is OnMoved.
+N> The default resizing mode is OnMoved.

 The below image shows the resizing mode OnMoved
 ![](SfDataGrid_images/Resizing_OnMoved.png)